umgefahren/image-comp-lib-rust/README.md

 E-Mail me at hannes.furmans@web.de

 ## Acknowledgements
-Special thanks to Dr. Arthur Merke for inspiring and mentoring me.
+Special thanks to Dr. Artur Merke for inspiring and mentoring me.

 ## DISCLAIMER
 As you can see, I'm not a computer scientist and not a very skilled programmer.
 I'm just a student taking careful steps in the world of computer science.